Benzoyl Peroxide and Why It is So Good for Your Skin

-Benzoyl peroxide (BPO) is a colorless to white crystalline organic compound that acts as a non-specific oxidizing agent.
+Benzoyl peroxide (BPO) is a colorless to white crystalline organic compound that acts as an oxidizing agent.
 In simple terms, it works by releasing oxygen on the skin to help destroy bacteria.
-It is used as a bleaching agent and medically as an antibacterial and keratolytic agent and a peeling agent.
-It is antimicrobial, increases cell turnover, reduces bacterial count, clears up existing acne, and prevents future breakouts.
+It is uclosely related to hydrogen peroxide with the main difference being the benzoyl peroxide can get into the pores.
+It oxygenates the skin, is antibacterial, a keratolytic agent and a peeling agent.
+It is antimicrobial, increases cell turnover, reduces bacterial count, flushing and clearing the pores of dead skin cell accumulation, oil and bacteria.

 All the best acne treatments work through multiple actions and benzoyl peroxide is no exception. it’s antiseptic, meaning it reduces the number of bacteria on the surface of your skin.
 It’s anti-inflammatory too (ideal for opposing acne, which is an inflammatory skin condition) and it helps unclog pores.
 In practical terms, this means it reduces the appearance of angry red spots and prevents new ones from appearing.